Looking for the best reverse osmosis System / water filter for your home?

 2. Water-saving Design

 Brondell has made two crirtical changes to the standard RO system design to reduce water waste.

 It reduces back pressure from the reserve tank on the RO membrane, thus allowing more water to come in and less to go down the drain.

 Water is held in something that looks like a balloon that expands and contracts to depend on the amount of water it’s holding.

-Because backpressure is created when the reserve tank is partially full, Brondell has designed the flexible reservoir to contract and thus stay full when you draw water from the faucet.
+Since back pressure is created when the reverse tank is partially filled, So, Brondell has designed the flexible reservoir that will contract and thus remain full, when you draw water from the faucet.

 As more water comes in, it expands to its maximum capacity.